Managed Software Center (aka Munki) at Reed

 What software packages will CIS manage?

-- Munki Tools (Core, App, LaunchD, Reporting, Reed-specific config)
+- Munki Tools (Managed Software Center, Core, LaunchD, Reporting, Reed-specific config)

 - KeyClient (integrates with inventory system for support & reporting purposes)

 - Mac OS updates